How To Ski Moguls (Bumps) This Winter

 Other skiers naturally slide into the trough you’ve made and push more snow.
 The more this happens the deeper the trough gets and the bigger the bump.

 Skidding turns and slamming on the brakes compounds the 'bump building' effect.
 This is why you usually find the moguls get larger at the steepest parts of the slope.
 All those people skiing defensively create deep ruts and steep bumps.
-On pistes of every level this process can happen very quickly over the course of a day, so it is worth skiers of all abilities familiarising themselves with moguls.

 There is no one way to ski moguls.
 There are different techniques and they all depend on tactics; which line are we going to take and how fast are we going to go.